 - Research Funding

 - Experimental Design

 The NC3Rs Board members have expertise in animal and non-animal research, animal welfare and the 3Rs.
 The Chair is Professor Kevin Shakesheff, Professor of Advanced Drug Delivery and Tissue Engineering and Pro-Vice-Chancellor for the Faculty of Science at the University of Nottingham.

 Board Members are appointed in a personal capacity for three years, with the possibility of a further two years extension.
 They are required to declare any private, professional or commercial interests that give rise to, or could be perceived to give rise to, a conflict of interest as detailed in the UKRI conflicts of interest policy.
 You can find out more about our Board members and view their declarations of interests on our Board members page.

 Board meeting minutes

 The NC3Rs is an independent scientific organisation, tasked by Government with supporting the UK science base through the application of the 3Rs.
 Though it is represented legally by the Medical Research Council (MRC), which in turn is part of UK Research and Innovation (UKRI), the NC3Rs is managed independently.
-To avoid doubt references to the NC3Rs shall mean the MRC in relation to actual legal or contractual liability, loss, right or obligation.
+To avoid doubt references to the NC3Rs shall mean the MRC, as part of UKRI, in relation to actual legal or contractual liability, loss, right or obligation.